Loading...

 Critical Detail: Many Nevada HOAs have attempted to restrict religious displays under aesthetic rules.
 SB 201 prevents this.
 If your HOA fined you for displaying religious items, the fine is almost certainly invalid under the new statute.

-Action Item: If you've been fined for religious displays, EV charging, or other protected activities after the 2025 legislative changes, save your violation notice immediately.
+Action Item: If you've been fined for religious displays or other activities protected under SB 201 after the 2025 legislative changes, save your violation notice immediately.
 These fines are likely invalid under Nevada's new statutes, and you have strong grounds to demand reversal.

 Follow this systematic approach to maximize your chances of winning your violation appeal or invalidating an unfair fine under Nevada law.